ASSIGNMENTS FOR ENGL 337

 First Essay Assignment (15%)

 Choose a poem from the syllabus that we have not analyzed in class and write a detailed analysis.
 The essay should be 4-5 pages long (12-point, double-spaced, with 1-inch margins).
-If you would like to discuss the poem with me during office hours, feel free to drop by or to make an appointment.
 You might consider discussing such things as the reasons the poet chose the verse form he did (sonnet, ode, ballad, etc.); the relation between the form of the poem and its content; the effect of such stylistic devices as alliteration, assonance, rhyme (regular, internal, slant, etc.), meter variation, caesuras, enjambement, etc.; and the relation of the poem to its literary and socio-historical context (if you chose a poem by Keats, for example, to what extent is it exemplary of or divergent from Romantic ideologies?).
-You have two examples of strong readings on the class home page (under "Additional Material" for Week Six).
 Remember that one thing which distinguishes a strong paper is a well-defined, over-arching thesis.
 In other words, avoid merely listing lines of the poem without any interconnecting argumentative thread.
 A strong paper makes specific, complex arguments backed by in-depth and extensive interpretations of the poetry.

 Second Essay Assignment (25%)